 - DBS check and training: All successful applicants will be required to complete an enhanced DBS criminal record check.
 Our policy on the recruitment of ex-offenders can be found here.
 Action Tutoring complies fully with the relevant Code of Practice and undertakes to treat all applicants for positions fairly.
 Successful applicants are required to undertake full training provided by Action Tutoring.
 You will not be able to tutor until you have completed this training.

-- Action Tutoring supports young people facing socio-economic disadvantage, who are often experiencing challenging situations outside of the classroom.
+- Our pupils: Action Tutoring supports young people facing socio-economic disadvantage, who are often experiencing challenging situations outside of the classroom.
 We are looking for tutors who will remain empathetic and understanding to this group and support them to build their confidence and academic abilities.

 - Our programmes run over the course of the school terms.
 We do not work in schools during the summer holidays.
-Generally they take place early morning (8am), mid-morning (10am) or mid-afternoon (3pm).
+Generally tutoring sessions take place early morning (8am), mid-morning (10am) or mid-afternoon (3pm).
 Sessions run on weekdays.
 A small number of Saturday sessions are available in London.